Cotterzz/Raylib/Docs/Mesh.md

 G(.vs) --> E(Shader)
 H(.fs) --> E(Shader)
 ```
-It contains a set of Arrays, which act as Vertex Buffer Objects (VBOs) when uploaded to the GPU.
+It contains a set of Arrays, some of which act as Vertex Buffer Objects (VBOs) when uploaded to the GPU.

 This is the definition in Raylib.h
 ```c